shufflingB/swiftui-macos-windowManagment/README.md

 - Uses openURL to spawn new windows in conjunction with `.handlesExternalEvents(preferring: allowing:)` where necessary to provide singleton windows.
 Window opening and routing is done in `AppModel`.

-- The underlying `AppKit NSWindow` is obtained by using SwiftUI's `NSViewRepresentable` to add a hidden diagnostic `NSView` to the  window's render tree and pull the information from the that.
-See `HostingWindowFinder` for implementation, and `MainView`, `SingletonView` and `GenericView` for how it's been incorporated.
+- The underlying `AppKit NSWindow` is obtained by using SwiftUI's `NSViewRepresentable` to add a hidden diagnostic probe `NSView` to the  window's render tree and pull the information from the that.
+See `HostingWindowFinder` for implementation, and `PermanentView`, `SingletonView` and `GenericView` for how it has been incorporated.

 - References to individual windows and control over what can be closed and post close cleaning operations is done via `NSWindow` delegation.
-See `AppModel` and its extension `AppModel+NSWindowDelegate`.
+See `AppModel` and its extension `NSWindow+NSWindowDelegate` for more on that.

-- Menu options set out in `FileMenuCommands` use a functionallity from `AppModel` to manage windows and control available menu options.
+- Menu options are set out in `FileMenuCommands` which uses functionallity from `AppModel` to manage windows and control available menu options.

-## Known bugs

-1) The window titles for the "generic windows" are current being set when they are created and they should be persisting in SceneStorage between app restarts.
-However that doesn't work, and generic windows that get restarted just display the default title value.
-More on this bug and workarounds in `GenericView`.

-2) NOT FIXABLE - URI's to singleton windows e.g. [swiftuiWindowFun://singleton](swiftuiWindowFun://singleton).
-Will open

- hosting window finder in conjunction with `.handlesExternalEvents(preferring: allowing:)` then it currently incorrectly allows the launching of multiple singleton windows, i.e. [swiftuiWindowFun://singleton](swiftuiWindowFun://singleton) will create additional windows ad infinitum.

-This is not fixable using this approach.
+More details and notes in code.